iPenguin/ansible-network/README.md

 This repo contains a basic definition for a very simple network configuration.

-I use it to deploy my home network and to expermint with Ansible, Docker and other technologies.
+I use this repository to deploy my home network and to experiment with Ansible, Docker and other technologies.

 Directory Structure: